West Surrey Cycling Club

 5 .
 Duties of Group Committee Officers

-a) The duties of the Chairman shall be to preside at each meeting of the Committee and at the Annual General Meeting and to facilitate the efficient and correct conduct of the meeting as laid out in these Rules.
+a) The duties of the Chair shall be to preside at each meeting of the Committee and at the Annual General Meeting and to facilitate the efficient and correct conduct of the meeting as laid out in these Rules.

 b) The duties of the Secretary shall include: